Beta Reticuli

 This is a single-lined spectroscopic binary with an orbital period of 5.25 years and an eccentricity of 0.33.
-The primary, component A, is an evolved K-type giant star with a stellar classification of K0 IVSB:.
+The primary, component A, is an evolved K-type giant star with a stellar classification of K2-IIIb.
 It is between 5 and 6 billion years old, with 1.2 times the mass of the Sun and 9.3 times the Sun's radius.
 The companion, component B, is most likely a red dwarf with a classification in the range M0–M4.

 During the mid-20th century, the Dutch-American astronomer Willem Jacob Luyten proposed that the G3V star HD 24293 formed a third component of this system, based upon similar proper motions.
 However, this was subsequently ruled out based on more accurate measurements, since their actual distances, radial velocities, and proper motions do not match.

 Beta Reticuli is moving through the Galaxy at a speed of 69.2 km/s relative to the Sun.
 Its projected Galactic orbit carries it between 10,100 and 24,200 light years from the center of the Galaxy.
 Beta Reticuli came closest to the Sun 319,000 years ago when it had brightened to magnitude 2.98 from a distance of 67 light years.